Mannir Yakubu

 Mannir Yakubu (born 15 August 1954) is a Nigerian politician who served as deputy governor of Katsina State from May 2019 to May 2023.

 Early life

 He was born in Katsina metropolis into the family of Mallam Ladan in Tsohuwar Kasuwa Quarters.

 Education

-He was brought up in katsina city and he underwent his elementary education in Rafindadi in 1961.
-Later on, he moved to Barewa College Zaria where he obtain his WASC.
-He was admitted into Ahmadu Bello University where he graduated with second class upper in Surveying.
+Yakubu was brought up in Katsina and he began his elementary education in Rafindadi in 1961.
+Later on, he moved to Barewa College Zaria, where he obtained his West African School Certificate (WASC).
+He studied surveying at Ahmadu Bello University, where he graduated with a second-class upper degree.